 If you turn right in the Main Entrance Hall you step up to a door to:

 Living Area: The living area is a large, flowing room with SONOS stereo speakers.
-Sitting area: Comfortable seating, wall mounted Smart TV, gas, flame effect fire, electric keyboard.
+Family Room: Comfortable seating, wall mounted Smart TV, gas, flame effect fire, electric keyboard.
 Dining area: Large wooden table with leather chairs for twelve.
 Bay windows and glazed door look out to the sea and lead out to the patio terrace.
 Gas, flame effect fire.
 Kitchen: Hand-crafted, fully fitted units with a marble and wood worktop combination.
 Large central island with five stools at the breakfast bar.
 Three sinks, two with Quooker boiling water taps and waste disposal unit, DeLonghi coffee machine with milk frother, three oven gas AGA, two ring induction hob, microwave, fan oven and warming drawer, dishwasher, under counter drinks fridge, full height seven shelf fridge, four slice toaster, cafetiere and larder cupboard.
 Rear galley kitchen: Concealed by 'secret' doors complete with dishwasher, full height, seven shelf fridge, full height nine drawer freezer with ice making drawer, small three drawer freezer, large sink and further storage cupboards.

 Off the Living Area, is a further hall with an external door to a covered porch, the main staircase, carpeted with a gentle turn and banister, and

 Taking the main staircase from the Living Area will lead you to a large landing.
 In front of you will be a secondary staircase to the second floor.
 The first floor landing has doors to: